 • ESI has completed many Phase I site assessments for small sites, large industrial plant facilities, and multiple concurrent sites for real estate companies, financial institutions, insurers, and commercial and industrial companies in all major business sectors.
 Sites have ranged from half-acre properties to large processing plants with hundreds of acres and complex operating facilities.
 ESI performs site inspections, reviews site historical records, conducts personnel interviews, searches local and regional records, and evaluates this information, then reports findings with recommendations for further actions.

 • ESI provides due diligence reviews to assess existing and past practices at sites, and to provide timely information to support demanding transaction schedules.
-Reviews focus on determining the adequacy and accuracy of prior reports, to assess the viability of prior proposed recommendations, and to note any observed deficiencies and recommendations for change.
+Reviews focus on determining the adequacy and accuracy of prior reports, assessing the viability of prior proposed recommendations, and noting any observed deficiencies and recommendations for change.
 Enviro-Sciences also evaluates and refines estimates of environmental liabilities based on observations made during due diligence reviews.

 • ESI has provided litigation support services for many matters involving direct environmental liabilities or the indirect impact of environmental work on other facilities projects.
 These services typically involve providing expert testimony or performing technical reviews to evaluate the magnitude of claims and to substantiate our clients’ position.
 ESI defines scientific issues, develops defense strategies, critiques and analyzes plaintiffs’ positions, prepares attorneys and witnesses for depositions, reviews and summarizes literature, and prepares issue papers.